Alamofire/AlamofireNetworkActivityIndicator/README.md

 github "Alamofire/AlamofireNetworkActivityIndicator" ~> 2.4.0
 ```

+### Swift Package Manager (required Xcode 11)

+1. Select File > Swift Packages > Add Package Dependency.
+Enter `https://github.com/Alamofire/AlamofireNetworkActivityIndicator` in the "Choose Package Repository" dialog.
+2. In the next page, specify the version resolving rule as "Up to Next Major" with "3.0.0-beta.4" as its earliest version.
+3. After Xcode checking out the source and resolving the version, you can choose the "AlamofireNetworkActivityIndicator" library and add it to your app target.

 ### Manually

 If you prefer not to use either of the aforementioned dependency managers, you can integrate AlamofireNetworkActivityIndicator into your project manually.